OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 Ideas for forks..

-💡 Change the colors.
+💡 Change the colors

-💡 Add minimalist content like the weather.
+💡 Add minimalist content like the weather

+💡 Have the "time of day" webpage load applications based on time and even if-then statements

-💡 Whatever else you can think of..
+💡 Whatever else you can think of

 Enjoy!